Medical Evacuation Travel Insurance

 • Families and individuals cruising

 The medical facilities on a cruise ship are limited, and if you have a medical emergency, you’ll need coverage to plan and pay for your evacuation in order to receive proper medical care.
-If you are purchasing Cruise Insurance for you and your family members, do check if the plan will provide coverage for Medevac.
+If you are purchasing Cruise Insurance for yourself and your family members, do check whether the plan provides coverage for Medevac.

 • Travelers to remote destinations

-If you plan to go to remote locations and as generally known medical care is limited in a remote area, you will need assistance if you become very ill or injured and if your situation in such a condition is life-threatening.
+If you plan to go to remote locations and, as is generally known, medical care is limited in a remote area, you will need assistance if you become very ill or injured and if your situation in such a condition is life-threatening.

 • Foreign aid workers and missionaries